harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-2/README.md

 1. Open the `Terminal` tab in the bottom panel

+2. Stop the running application by hitting CTRL-C in the terminal

-2. Navigate into `challenge-2` folder
+3. Navigate into `challenge-2` folder

     ```bash
     cd ../challenge-2
     ```

-3. In the `Explorer` on the lft side, open [challenges/challenge-2/app.AppHost/Program.cs](app.AppHost/Program.cs)
+4. In the `Explorer` on the lft side, open [challenges/challenge-2/app.AppHost/Program.cs](app.AppHost/Program.cs)

 ## .NET Aspire orchestration overview